chhuang-one/sqxclib/doc/SqStorage.md

 The arguments of get() are table name, table type, and id.
 If table type is NULL, SqStorage will try to find table type in its schema.
-It can run a bit faster if user specify parameter table name and table type at the same time.
+It can run a bit faster if parameter table name and table type are specified at the same time.

 e.g. get one row from database table "users".